-Animal Crossing: New Horizons gift guide – best presents for villagers | Dexerto.com
+Animal Crossing: New Horizons gift guide for villagers - Dexerto

-Gifting is a complicated affair in Animal Crossing: New Horizons, and if you want to reach best friend status with your favorite villager, you'll need to know what presents to give them.
-We've got everything you need to know.
+Gifting is a complicated affair in Animal Crossing: New Horizons, and if you want to reach best friend status with your favorite villager, you’ll need to know what presents to give them.
+We’ve put together an Animal Crossing Gift Guide, so you’ll which gifts are the best, and which ones will land you in the doghouse.

 We all know the pain of gifting somebody something and it’s clear that they don’t like it, even if they pretend they do.
 Or maybe that’s been you on Christmas morning when opening presents in front of family and receiving the 20th pair of socks in a row – “Oh, thanks Grandma, I love it,” you say through gritted teeth.

-Villagers love wearing clothes you gift them.
+Nintendo (via Twitter: @triforcemeg) Villagers love wearing clothes you gift them.

+The same thing happens in ANCH, too.
+But it doesn’t have to – each villager has a set of items that they love to receive, scoring you points and a closer friendship as a result.

 New Horizons point system

-The first thing you need to know is that there's actually a point system when it comes to friendship in the game.
+The first thing you need to know before we get started with the Animal Crossing gift guide is that there’s actually a point system when it comes to friendship in the game.
 Each character starts with 25 points automatically, and will eventually ask to move when that level hits zero.

-If you want to maintain a good relationship with your favorites, you need to make sure that never happens – and that's where gifting plays a part.
+If you want to maintain a good relationship with your favorites, you need to make sure that never happens – and that’s where gifting plays a part.

 Here’s how the point system breaks down: